© Laura J Gerlach

 For Jaffé's iconic work Wappen Field, 12 chrome plated steel helmets, LED’s, vocal composition and SuperCollider are deployed to create an enveloping installation.
 Poet Douglas Crase has said “Whether in the immersive dimensions of Wappen Field or the exquisite chamber work Awakening, (an experiential light and soundscape recorded at Walter De Maria’s Lightning Field), she has opened apertures on the sublime which render it visible, audible, and imminent.”

 She has exhibited at The New Media Gallery, Vancouver, Beall Center for Art + Technology, Duke University, NYCEMF, WhiteBox, Milton Art Bank, Transylvania University, UICA and solo shows in NY at Bosi Contemporary, Wald & Po Kim Foundation, Susan Berko-Conde Gallery.
 She was Artist-in-Residence to the Computer Music Department at Brooklyn College and has been awarded residencies at The Newlyn Gallery and Exchange Museum-UK, MacDowell Colony and Djerassi, and grants from NYSCA and Queens Arts Council.
-Jaffé's design work is extensively collected by the Philadelphia Museum of Art, Museum at Fashion Institute of Technology and
+Jaffé's video work is in the collection of Listasafn Islands National Gallery of Iceland and her design work is extensively collected by the Philadelphia Museum of Art, Museum at Fashion Institute of Technology and

 Palais Galliera - Musée de la Mode de la Ville de Paris..